noobling/prof-comp/Sprint 1/UserStoriesIntermediateAcceptanceCriteria.md

     * User names and emails can only be viewable to the user and their researcher
     * Passwords are encrypted by a secure hashing algorithm
 * There is a way to invite users to use the app
+* The app is available/works on most major platforms e.g. Android, iOS